digidigital/Light-Table-Filter/README.md

 - "Include Filter" - Only table rows that contain this search term are displayed.
 - "Exclude Filter" - Table rows that contain the search term are hidden.

 Can be used with multiple tables on the same page.
-Just replace "order-table" in the input elements data-table attribute and the tables's class attribute with a unique value for each table.
+Just replace "order-table" in the input elements' data-table attributes and the tables's class attribute with a unique value for each table.

 Build using: https://codepen.io/chriscoyier/pen/tIuBL